nanddeepn/nanddeepn.github.io/_posts/2020-10-06-implementing-task-modules-for-ms-teams-with-yo-teams.md

     ![](/media/2020-10-06-implementing-task-modules-for-ms-teams-with-yo-teams/05.png)

 6. Select **Upload a custom app** > **Upload for me or my teams**.
-7. Upload the app package (a ZIP file) from the project&#39;s ./package folder.
+7. Upload the app package (a ZIP file) from the project's `./package` folder.

     ![](/media/2020-10-06-implementing-task-modules-for-ms-teams-with-yo-teams/06.png)